> Shirley Collins > Songs > Nottamun Town

 Roger McGuinn and Jean Ritchie sang Nottamun Town in 2001 on Roger McGuinn’s CD Treasures From the Folk Den.

-Lady Maisery sang Nottamun Fair with Rowan Rheingans playing the bansitar (a cross between a banjo and a musical instrument, as Hannah James noted) in 2011 on their CD Weave & Spin.
+Lady Maisery sang Nottamun Town with Rowan Rheingans playing the bansitar (a cross between a banjo and a musical instrument, as Hannah James noted) in 2011 on their CD Weave & Spin.
 They commented in their liner notes:

 The ultimate surrealist ballad!
 The topsy-turvy world it depicts is very much like the traditional “world turned upside down” motif found in English culture and Nottamun may be a corruption of Nottingham (much less exotic!).
 Hazel [Askew] took the words from various sources to make our version and it also features the equally surreal Bansitar, which was made by Rowan’s dad Helmut.